adampickeral/bowling-kata-js/README.md

-# bowling-kata-js
-Code Katas in Javascript
+# Code Katas in Javascript

 ### Setup and Tests
 Run `scripts/setup` to install dependencies needed to transpile js and run tests